launchdarkly/terraform-provider-launchdarkly/website/docs/r/custom_role.html.markdown

 Provides a LaunchDarkly custom role resource.

+-> **Note:** Custom roles are available to customers on an Enterprise LaunchDarkly plan.
+To learn more, read about our pricing.
+To upgrade your plan, [contact LaunchDarkly Sales](https://launchdarkly.com/contact-sales/).

 This resource allows you to create and manage custom roles within your LaunchDarkly organization.

--> **Note:** Custom roles are only available to customers on enterprise plans.
-To learn more about enterprise plans, contact sales@launchdarkly.com.

 ## Example Usage